Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/24-validate-tx/+page.md

 - to check if the signer is valid
 - to return magic if valid

->[!IMPORTANT] This section varies slightly from the video as there was an error that will be corrected later on.
+> ❗ **IMPORTANT** This section varies slightly from the video as there was an error that will be corrected later on.

 ```js
  // Check the signature